NextPreviousHomeI tried Google's Text To Speech AI Studio

 It would be enough on the arms and legs that are more difficult to manage.

-Franco Aversa, a month ago
+Franco Aversa, 6 months ago

 The VJ trick works wonderfully well!